somanath047/My_introduction/README.md

 ### Hi there👏 I'm Somanath,
 A full-stack developer & designer blending creativity and tech to craft seamless digital experiences.
 Let’s innovate and design the future together!.

 Skills: PYTHON / REACT / JS / HTML / CSS
+*➡️ Python
+*📱React Native
+*💻 HTML,CSS,JS

 What I Do
 Development: Specializing in full-stack development with experience in JavaScript, Python, and more.